HTC U11 hands-on review | TheINQUIRER

 As for the HTC U11's screen, it has a 5.5in Gorilla Glass 5 panel on the front.
 Just one screen this time, ditching the secondary display found on the U Ultra.
 A QHD resolution paired with Super LCD5 technology leaves everything looking excellent head on and off angle.

-The screen can be used in wet conditions too, thanks to a new ultrasound screen tech paired with IP67 water and touch resistance.
+The screen can be used in wet conditions too, thanks to a new ultrasound screen tech paired with IP67 water and dust resistance.

 Software